Erica Garner, Who Became An Activist After Her Father's Death, Dies

 Activist Erica Garner has died, after suffering brain damage following a heart attack.
 She was 27 years old.

-Her official twitter account announced her death Saturday morning.
+Her official Twitter account announced her death Saturday morning.

 She entered the public eye in July 2014 when her father, Eric Garner, died after being put in a chokehold by a New York City police officer.
-Eric Garner was seen on video saying "I can't breathe" 11 times before he died.
+Eric Garner was seen on video saying, "I can't breathe" 11 times before he died.

 Erica Garner had been in a coma since Dec.
 23, when she had an asthma attack that triggered a heart attack, according to the New York Daily News.